omiddeeplearning/PETRAS_PowerSPRINT/README.md

-# This code is designed for localization of the primary source of the load-altering threats in power grid for the Power-SPRINT project.
+# This code is designed for localization of the primary source of the load-altering threats in power grids for the Power-SPRINT project.

 https://petras-iot.org/project/power-grid-iot-system-protection-and-resilience-using-intelligent-edge-power-sprint/